-- d.
+- a.
+Medical care that does not meet the medical necessity definition in MSM, Chapter 100, e.g. health education classes and first aid classes; - b.
+Evaluation and/or direct medical service performed by providers who do not meet Medicaid provider qualifications; - c.
+Information furnished by the provider to the recipient over the telephone; - d.
 Services which are educational, vocational, or career oriented; - e.
 Speech services involving non-diagnostic, non-therapeutic, routine, repetitive, and reinforced procedures or services for the child's general good and welfare; e.g., the practicing of word drills.
 Such services do not constitute speech pathology services for Medicaid purposes and are not to be covered since they do not require performance by a licensed qualified health care provider; - f.
 When maximum benefits from any treatment program are reached, the service is no longer covered; - g.
-Any vaccinations, biological products and other products available free of charge from the State Division of Public and Behavioral Health (DPBH), only the administration fee is a billable service; - h.
+Any vaccinations, biological products, and other products available free of charge from the State Division of Public and Behavioral Health (DPBH); - h.
 Any services recreational in nature, including those services provided by an adaptive specialist or assistant; - i.
-Textbooks or other such items that are educational in nature and do not constitute medical necessity; - j.
-Transportation of school aged children to and from school, including specialized transportation for Medicaid eligible children on days when they receive Medicaid covered services at school: - k.
+Textbooks or other such items that are educational in nature and do not constitute medical necessity; - Transportation of school aged children to and from school, including specialized transportation for Medicaid eligible children on days when they receive Medicaid covered services at school; - k.
 Covered medical service(s) listed in a POC for those dates of service when the POC has expired; and - 1.
-Covered medical or treatment service(s) which require a referral/prescription (as detailed in MSM Section 2803.1D(3) of this chapter, Provider Responsibility OPR) from a qualified professional working within their scope of practice pursuant to Nevada State Law and are being provided without the referral or prescription from a qualified professional.
+Covered medical or treatment service(s) which require a referral/prescription (as detailed in MSM, Section 2803.1B3 of this chapter, Provider Responsibility-OPR) from a qualified professional working within their scope of practice pursuant to Nevada State Law and are being provided without the referral or prescription from a qualified professional.